 The current National Assembly session starts with consultations on Bill 2, a document that is officially supposed to ensure that Quebecers will not pay more than 3% yearly increases on their electricity bills.
-The second major aspect of Bill 2 consists of ensuring that Hydro-Québec will meet the needs of Quebecers.
+The second major aspect of Bill 2 consists of ensuring that Hydro-Québec will meet the emergence of new power dams in Quebec is now well documented.
+The same desire is shared by Minister Fitzgibbon.